d12frosted/elpa-mirror/melpa/timu-spacegrey-theme-readme.txt

-Used Doom themes for boilerplate for modes & packages.
+Sourced other themes to get information about font faces for packages.

 I. Installation
   A. Manual installation